 This information dump is supplemented by the intense fight between Polnareff and Diavolo.
 The confrontation between the two is epic, truly a battle between titans.
 The moment where Polnareff is atop the stairs above Diavolo perfectly parallels Polnareff’s confrontation with DIO in Stardust Crusaders.

 Much of the epicness of their confrontation is due to Yugo Kanno’s brilliant score.
 Polnareff’s main theme, “Cavaliere,” felt nostalgic and reminiscent of the musical style of Stardust Crusaders.
-However, it is the thematic compositions that allow Kanno to seemingly bend the tone of the story to his will.
+It is thematic compositions like Polnareff’s that allow Kanno to seemingly bend the tone of the story to his will.
 Diavolo’s theme, “Diavolo,” doubles as the theme for Passione as a whole, with “Lotta Feroce” playing for the mafia’s members, including our main gang during their fight against La Squadra.
 Once they leave Passione, the theme becomes more intense and operatic, especially during the final battle in “La Battaglia Finale”.
-However, my favorite piece from the whole score is the final them that plays after Diavolo’s defeat, “Fine Della Vento Aureo”.
+However, my favorite piece from the whole score is the final theme that plays after Diavolo’s defeat, “Fine Della Vento Aureo”.
 The triumphant theme from the gang’s departure from Venice, “Un Sogno,” builds only to transition into an orchestral version of Giorno’s theme, “Il Vento D’oro”.
 This climax then breaks off into a repurposing of the final theme from Stardust Crusaders, “The Return of Travelers,” this time with a more modern touch for our modern crusaders.
 Kanno did an excellent job with Golden Wind‘s score and the amount of effort put into each theme is astounding.

 Of course, the climatic scenes of Golden Wind would be nothing if it was not for those voicing our characters.
 The Japanese actors are mostly excellent, but I am here to talk about the English dub.
 Bang Zoom’s English dub for Golden Wind is by far one of the best they have ever produced.
 Every member of the main cast is excellent.
 Phillip Reich obviously dedicated a lot of time to perfecting his voice for all those Mudas when voicing Giorno, especially for Cioccolata’s beatdown.
 Similarly, Ray Chase as Bruno, Sean Chiplock as Mista, Mick Lauer as Abbacchio, Lizzie Freeman as Trish and Kyle McCarly as Narancia all brought their A-game in every scene, whether it was serious or comedic.
 Despite his shorter screen time, Armen Taylor left a lasting impression as Risotto.
 Griffin Burns brought this innocence to Doppio that almost made you feel bad for him.
-It was also great seeing Doug Ehroltz back as a battle-hardened Polnareff.
+It was also great hearing Doug Ehroltz back as a battle-hardened Polnareff.
 However, the true stand out performance in the dub is Kellen Goff as Diavolo.